in-th3-l00p/cchat/README.md

 ## cchat

-tiny chat * one server, many clients * I/O multiplexing in C, and a gentle intro to network programming. this project was made for writing an article on low level networking through multiplexing.
+tiny chat \w I/O multiplexing in C this project was made for writing an article on low level networking through multiplexing.

 ### general info